-Unrestricted - This component of net position consists of assets that do not meet the definition of restricted or net investment invested in capital assets.
+Unrestricted - This component of net position consists of assets that do not meet the definition of restricted or investment in capital assets.
 When both restricted and unrestricted assets are available for use, it is the Foundation's policy to utilize restricted assets first, then unrestricted assets as needed.